kebarrow/Webex_API_lab1/README.md

 When executed for the 1st time Docker will pull the image from hub.docker.com and then start a container based off this image.

-The options used in both commands:
+The options used in  commands are:

     -it : requests an interactive console